 Inference

-You can use it with either our rest API or our deepctl command line too.
-Here is how to use it with the command line tool:
+You can use it with our REST API.
+Here's how to use it with curl:

-To see the full documentation of how to call this model checkout out the documentation page:
+To see the full documentation of how to call this model, check out the model page on the DeepInfra website or the API documentation.

-If you want a list of all the models you can use on DeepInfra, you can run:
+If you want a list of all the models you can use on DeepInfra, you can visit the models page on our website or use the API to get a list of available models.

 There is no easier way to get started with arguably one of the best open source LLM.
 This was quite easy right?
 You did not have to deal with docker, transformers, pytorch, etc. If you have any question, just reach out to us on our Discord server.